In this tutorial, we are going to explain the “du” command used on every Linux distribution such as Ubuntu, Debian, or CentOS.

 The previous paragraphs were explained with examples of the most used “du” commands in one regular day of one Linux System Administrator.
 If you want to learn more about the “du” command you can always use the user manual of the “du” command.

 The list of the options will be long since the “du” command has plenty of arguments for use.

 root@host:~# man du DU(1) User Commands DU(1) NAME du - estimate file space usage SYNOPSIS du [OPTION]...
 [FILE]... du [OPTION]... --files0-from=F DESCRIPTION Summarize disk usage of the set of FILEs, recursively for directories.
 Mandatory arguments to long options are mandatory for short options too. -0, --null end each output line with NUL, not newline -a, --all write counts for all files, not just directories --apparent-size print apparent sizes, rather than disk usage; although the apparent size is usually smaller, it may be larger due to holes in ('sparse') files, in‐ ternal fragmentation, indirect blocks, and the like . . . .
 Manual page du(1) line 3 (press h for help or q to quit)

 That’s it!
 You learned how to use the Du Command in Linux-based distributions such as Ubuntu, CentOS, Debian and etc.

 Of course, you don’t have to know everything about the Du Command and its usage.
-If you use one of our SSD VPS Hosting plans, in which case you can simply ask our expert Linux admins to display some information about some directory on your server for you.
+If you use one of our NVMe VPS Hosting plans, in which case you can simply ask our expert Linux admins to display some information about some directory on your server for you.
 They are available 24×7 and will take care of your request immediately.